anijasara/campaign_app/README.md

 # README
-Though I have created the basic app structure to get some factories, and all the base code lies in lib/services/.
+Though I have created the basic app structure to get some factories, the base code lies in lib/services/.

+The base file which contains discrepancy calculation is:

+  lib/services/campaign_discrepancy.rb,
-The base file which contains discrepancy calculation is: lib/services/campaign_discrepancy.rb, and the corresponding specs for the scenarios are included in: spec/lib/services/campaign_discrepancy_spec.rb
+ and the corresponding specs for the scenarios are included in: spec/lib/services/campaign_discrepancy_spec.rb